 Alyssa Brode is a Philadelphia-born, Los Angeles-based soprano whose performance experience spans both coasts.
 Her prominent opera credits include the Fairy Godmother (Massenet’s Cendrillon), Violetta (La traviata), Laetitia (The Old Maid and the Thief) and Gretel (Hansel and Gretel).
 As a member of the renowned Westminster Symphonic Choir, Alyssa had the privilege of performing symphonic masterworks with some of the world’s most prominent conductors (Pierre Boulez, Kurt Masur, Lorin Maazel) and orchestras (New York Philharmonic, Cleveland Orchestra, Staatskapelle Berlin).

-Alyssa began her 2017 season with back-to-back productions of Donizetti’s L’elisir d’amore, appearing as Adina in a concert version with Capitol Opera in Laguna Hills, California, as well as singing and dancing in Pacific Opera Project’s 1950s production.
+Alyssa began her 2017 season with back-to-back productions of Donizetti’s L’elisir d’amore, appearing as Adina in a concert version with Capitol Opera in Laguna Hills, California, as well as singing and dancing in Pacific Opera Project’s 1950s-themed production of the same opera.
 She will return to Capitol Opera in July 2017 as Musetta in Puccini’s beloved La bohème.

 Alyssa’s 2016 season brought her role debut as Violetta in La traviata with Capitol Opera.
 She also debuted with the Los Angeles Metropolitan Opera—as the First Lady in Die Zauberflöte and the Sandman in Hansel and Gretel—and with Independent Opera Company in their double bill of two rarely-performed operas: Rameau’s Pigmalion and Rachmaninoff’s Aleko.
 In March of 2016, Alyssa returned to Pacific Opera Project to cover the role of Valencienne (“Valentine”) in their Old West-themed production of The Merry Widow.